 - The baseline risk of blood clots is so low that increasing it several times over will still result in a very small overall risk for most people.

 - Different contraceptive methods have different risks for blood clots.
-Women taking the Combined Pill have a 2 and 5 times higher risk of blood clots compared to women who do not take the pill.
-There is not enough evidence to suggest Progestogen-only methods increase the risk of blood clots in healthy women.
+Women taking the Combined Pill have between a 2 and 5 times higher risk of blood clots compared to women who do not take the pill.
+Progestogen-only methods do not increase the risk of blood clots in healthy women.

 - For most women, a small increase in risk of blood clots isn’t a concern, but if you have a family or medical history that predisposes you to blood clots the combined risk becomes much higher.

-- A contraceptive discussion with your GP should always cover your family and medical history.
+- A contraceptive discussion with your GP or healthcare professional should always cover your family and medical history.

 - A question of clotting, www.bhf.org.uk/what-we-do/news-from-the-bhf/news-archive/2015/may/national-thrombosis-week